dustiny5/LA-Parking-Citations-2018/README.md

 - Feel free to play revise or play around with the code.
 - You can download the whole data located in the folder all data.
 The csv file contains more years.
 - Or from the kaggle website https://www.kaggle.com/cityofLA/los-angeles-parking-citations.
 You will need an account to download
 - Play around with the sample size.
-I used 33,340, but you choose whatever number you want or even delete it.
+I used 33,340, but you choose whatever number you want or even delete it and use all the data.